IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/tutorials/project0.rst

 Conclusion
 ==========

 Congratulations!
-You've completed your first room design using BlenderBIM.
+You've completed your first room design using Bonsai.
 You should now have a basic understanding of creating walls, openings, slabs, and simple MEP elements, as well as generating a basic floor plan.

 Next Steps
 ==========